How to photograph a shirt flat lay

-Photographing a shirt flat lay is a common and effective method of presenting them online, although not without its downsides - such as adjusting the correct proportions.
-In this product photography tutorial, we will explain how you can professionally style and photograph a shirt laid flat on a surface.
+Photographing a shirt flat lay is a common and effective method of presenting them online, although not without its downsides - such as making sure it looks right when laid flat.
+In this product photography tutorial, we will explain how you can professionally style and photograph a shirt flat lay.

 There are a number of benefits when using flat lay photography for presenting shirts online.
 For one it’s versatile and cheaper than using a model or mannequin.
 It’s also possible to create stylish flat lay collages showing a specific look or outfit.

 Ultimately, shooting a professionally styled shirt on tabletop requires a little more work - the main downside of flat lay photography lies in the name.
 Shooting in this way can sometimes make your clothes look flat, lifeless, and lacking in appeal.

 So in order to give your flat lay photography more life and depth, read on for 5 step-by-step instructions on a styling a flat lay shirt for your online store.
 But first, let’s make sure you have a few essential tools:

 The equipment you need to photograph your shirts flat lay